petergoldstein/dalli/README.md

 ## Contributing

 If you have a fix you wish to provide, please fork the code, fix in your local project and then send a pull request on github.
-Please ensure that you include a test which verifies your fix and update `History.md` with a one sentence description of your fix so you get credit as a contributor.
+Please ensure that you include a test which verifies your fix and update the [changelog](CHANGELOG.md) with a one sentence description of your fix so you get credit as a contributor.

 ## Appreciation